A framework in foundational philosophy

 The Axioms of Consciousness

-Aspect-identity — the physical reality framework's claim that substance and structure are two grammars of one event — carries over into the consciousness framework, extended to the level of the running loop.
+Aspect-identity — the physical reality framework's claim that substance and structure are two grammars of one event — carries over into the consciousness framework.
+In Act III the same root condition appears in three grammars: the structural (presence-for as a configured object), the experiential (the difference is present-for the system), and the ordinary (there is something it is like to be the system).
+One condition, three angles.

-You can take one branch without the others.
+You can take one Act without the others.
 The intelligence framework stands on its own structural arguments — it doesn't require the substrate-energy ontology.
-The consciousness framework draws on both other branches but can also be read on its own terms by anyone willing to grant aspect-identity and the five as working hypotheses.
+The consciousness framework draws on both other Acts but can also be read on its own terms by anyone willing to grant aspect-identity and the five contact-sites as working hypotheses.

 A note from Vincent